So Many to Choose From! How to Find the Right Counsellor for You

 Anger

-It might just be a feeling that you can't cope or something that keeps playing on your mind.
+It might just be a feeling that you can't cope or something that keeps playing over in your mind.
 Just having a rough idea of what’s going on can help you find a counsellor who can help you with what you're facing.

 What type of therapist do I need?